bonniedeotis/PublicProjects/README.md

 # Project Showcase
 Welcome!
 These are a few examples of projects that I have created while learning C#, ASP.NET and full-stack development.
-Let me tell you a bit about what each one is about!
+Let me tell you a bit about each one!

 ## Student Admissions
 #### *Full-stack .NET Project*